R-Lum/RLumCarlo/cran-comments.md

 Added as requested in code-lines 120-121 in `plot_RLumCarlo()` (the only function that produces a plot output).

-Thank you very much for your support and the invaluable service provided to the R community.

-On behalf of the package authors.

-Best wishes,

-Sebastian Kreutzer

 ## R CMD check --as-cran results